 Oh, look…an early Femen painted by Eugène Delacroix in 1830.
 It’s called Liberty Leading the People.
 A woman personifying Liberty holds the flag of the French Revolution in one hand and brandishes a bayonette with the other.

 On a personal note, I’m blown away by the courageous audacity of these young women.
-If I were 25 again and had small breasts, I think I’d join them.
 I admire them.
 But I’m also saddened because as a child of the Women’s Liberation Movement of the 1970s in North America, I have to ask: What happened?
 Or rather, what didn’t happen?
 Why, four decades later, are we still engaged in battle?
 I thought we had abolished sexism, inequality and the rest.
 It’s too clear that women the world over must keep affirming, keep defining and keep defending the cause in the face of subjugating forces that try to beat us down.
 We must be ever-vigilant.

 Today Femen protests against all forms of injustice.
 Their slogans are concise: